 The demand for FlexMedical Solutions’ (FMS) services is at an all-time high.
 This demand is testament to our success so far, market recognition and continued growing interest in Point of Care In Vitro Diagnostic (POC IVD) products.
 Not to blow our own trumpet, but we have interest from all over the world and our reputation is growing.
 This is due to our level of technical ability and desire to deliver.

-Planning for this further expansion means that we need talented individuals to join us, and we are recruiting for positions now.
-Whilst we are still at an early stage in our scaling business, the opportunity to join us now and make your mark is significant.
-You can help to contribute to our continued growth and success whilst we provide you with an excellent opportunity to develop your skills and experience within an exciting and growing market.
+Planning for sustained success means that we need talented individuals to join us, and we are recruiting for positions now.
+As a scaling business, the opportunity to join us now and make your mark is significant.
+You can help to contribute to our continued growth and success whilst we provide you with an excellent career, helping you to develop your skills and experience within an exciting and growing market.

 Developing and manufacturing point of care diagnostics is an important business, and we take our role very seriously.
-That said, we must make the most of our time at work, given we spend almost 50% of our waking hours working!
+That said, we must make the most of our time at work, given that we spend almost 50% of our waking hours working!
 As such, we have strived to create a warm and friendly environment that fosters innovation and high performance, whilst making all our teammates feel valued and at ease.
-Having fun and enjoying what we do is very important, and whilst we know it’s not possible to achieve this 100% of the time, we work hard to have a positive vibe.
+Having fun and enjoying what we do is particularly important, and whilst we know it’s not possible to achieve this 100% of the time, we work hard to maintain our positive vibe.

 FMS is a scaling company.
 This means that our policies and procedures continue to evolve as we grow.
-It is important that new recruits come ready and prepared for the journey, as our people will experience frequent periods of change in response to our ambitious plans for growth.
+It is important that new talent joining us come ready and prepared for the journey, as our people will experience frequent periods of change in response to our ambitious plans for growth.
 Ensuring we bring the right people onboard is critical to us, as such we put a lot of emphasis on our candidate selection and hiring.
-Matching an individual to FMS is key for the continued wellbeing of both parties.
+Matching an individual to FMS culture is just as important as the skills and experience that they bring and is key to the success and wellbeing enjoyed by both parties.

-FMS welcomes diversity.
+FMS welcomes diversity and is an inclusive employer that promotes equality and opportunity for all our people.
 We are a business focused on delivery and performance and have no time for discrimination of any kind.
 Diversity adds richness to the tapestry of what we do and who we are.
 Indeed, this can be evidenced by the wonderful array of talented individuals working for us!

 New Technology Development